Code-Institute-Submissions/wasim-eb-photography-battle_MarResub/README.md

 ## Credits

+I would like to thank my mentor Guido Cecilio for providing good knowledge and help with this project.
 ### Coding content
-* Most of my coding was used by myself.
+- Most of my coding was used by myself.
-* The idea behind this webpage was inspired by the move "Need for speed" and a photographer named Northborders on instagram who started a photography battle trend on Youtube.
+- The idea behind this webpage was inspired by the move "Need for speed" and a photographer named Northborders on instagram who started a photography battle trend on Youtube.
-* I took a lot of inspiration from the Love Running project for the design.
+- I took a lot of inspiration from the Love Running project for the design.
-* I used [W3Schools](https://www.w3schools.com/) as my main source for codes.
+- I used [W3Schools](https://www.w3schools.com/) as my main source for codes.
-* I had to go back a few times and look at older coding from the previous lessons.
+- I had to go back a few times and look at older coding from the previous lessons.
+- Thank you to [Alvarotrigo](https://alvarotrigo.com/blog/hamburger-menu-css/) for providing the Hamburger menu.
 ### Media
 All of my pictures were downloaded from [Unsplash](https://unsplash.com/)